-- D.9.e.i History and Mechanism of Injury (Sternoclavicular Dislocation/Fracture) - (a) Mechanism of Injury: established with sudden trauma to the shoulder/ anterior chest wall; anterior dislocations of the sternoclavicular joint usually do not require active treatment; however, symptomatic posterior dislocations will require reduction. - D.9.e.ii Physical Findings (Sternoclavicular Dislocation/Fracture)
+- D.9.e.i History and Mechanism of Injury (Sternoclavicular Dislocation/Fracture) - D.9.e.i.a Mechanism of Injury: established with sudden trauma to the shoulder/anterior chest wall; anterior dislocations of the sterno-clavicular joint usually do not require active treatment; however, symptomatic posterior dislocations will require reduction. - D.9.e.ii Physical Findings (Sternoclavicular Dislocation/Fracture)

-- (a) Pain at the sternoclavicular area; - (b) Abrasions on the chest wall, clavicle and shoulder can be seen: - (c) Deformities can be seen in the above regions; and/or - (d) Pain with palpation and motion at the sternoclavicular joint area. - D.9.e.iii Laboratory Tests (Sternoclavicular Dislocation/Fracture)
+- D.g.e.ii.a Pain at the sternoclavicular area; - D.9.e.ii.b Abrasions on the chest wall, clavicle and shoulder can be seen; - D.9.e.ii.c Deformities can be seen in the above regions; and/or

+- D.9.e.ii.d Pain with palpation and motion at the sternoclavicular joint area. - D.9.e.iii Laboratory Tests (Sternoclavicular Dislocation/Fracture)